-Upon sign up of a new tenancy, either a joint tenancy or a sole tenancy will be created depending on the information that is provided on the rehousing application form.
+When we sign up a new tenancy, we will create either a joint tenancy or as a sole tenancy, depending on the information that is provided on the rehousing application form.
 Where a joint application is made for rehousing, the tenancy is likely to be a joint tenancy.
 Conversely, applications for housing from a single person will likely be sole tenancies.

-Joint tenants have equal rights to live in the home and they are 'jointly and severally liable' for meeting all the responsibilities set out in their tenancy agreement.
+Joint tenants have equal rights to live in the home and they are 'jointly and severally liable' for meeting all of the responsibilities set out in their tenancy agreement.

-Notice period.
+Notice period

 Tenants are required to give at least four weeks' notice in writing of their intention to end their tenancy.
-A shorter notice period may be accepted in specific circumstances, such as when a tenant dies.
+We will accept a shorter notice period in specific circumstances, such as when a tenant dies.

-The notice period will only commence after the termination notice is received, which always begins on the following Monday.
+The notice period will only start when we receive the termination notice, which always begins on the following Monday.
 Rent will be charged for the full notice period.

 Tenants wishing to end a joint tenancy without the agreement of the other joint tenant should seek advice before doing so.
 This is because the tenancy will come to an end and neither joint tenant will have the legal right to continue to occupy the property.
-In such circumstances, it will be decided whether it is appropriate to grant a new sole tenancy to the remaining joint tenant.
+In such circumstances, we will consider whether it is appropriate to grant a new sole tenancy to the remaining joint tenant.